Dedalus36/grimwild-roll20-character-sheet/README.md

 ## Contributing

 Would love to collaborate, feel free to submit issues or pull requests if you find bugs or want to suggest improvements!
-You can reach me (as Dedalus) on the Oddity Press discord: https://discord.com/invite/bNr5wXFmSk.There is a thread for this project in Crafted Projects.
+You can reach me (as Dedalus) on the Oddity Press discord: https://discord.com/invite/bNr5wXFmSk.
+There is a thread for this project in Crafted Projects.

 ## License